scottfrasso/react-battleship/README.md

 ## Description

-This was written as part of a code test as part of the interview process.
+This was written as part of a code test during the interview process for a job.
 I really only focused on the logic and functionality of this.
 The CSS/design is not what I focused on here.

 # To install this